charleymroberts/flashcards/README.md

 At the end of the game, when the alert displays the number of questions the user answers correctly, the counter of correct answers on the page itself does not add the last answer, e.g. if the user answers 10 questions correctly, the alert says they answered 10 correctly but the counter on the page stays at 9.
 Presumably this is because the alert is triggered earlier in the code before the counter has chance to increment by one.

-## Coding decisions(/features I could have added but decided not to)
+## Coding decisions(/features I could have added but decided not to in this release)

 ## Ideas for future development